bekk/bekk-christmas/post/react/context-short-explanaition-and-some-hot-tips.md

 image: >-
   https://images.unsplash.com/photo-1566807387450-b74aea0e727e?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80
 ingress: >-
-  I started working with React and TypeScriptabout six months ago.
-Since then I’ve learned a lot, and there are a few things I wish I knew when I started out that would have saved me from messy solutions and som frustrating moments.
+  I started working with React and TypeScript about six months ago.
+Since then I’ve learned a lot, and there are a few things I wish I knew when I started out that would have saved me from messy solutions and some frustrating moments.
+Here are the ones I think are the most useful.
-  Here are a few things that are nice to know about when you are using react with typescript
 links:
   - title: React+TypeScript Cheatsheets
     url: 'https://github.com/typescript-cheatsheets/react-typescript-cheatsheet'